1999 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Easy Way to Know Your 1999 Penny Value

-The 1999 penny presents a unique valuation challenge due to its Wide AM and Close AM reverse varieties, where subtle letter spacing creates dramatic price differences.
-Beyond variety identification, grade distinctions matter significantly—a single grade improvement from MS66 to MS67 can multiply value tenfold.
+The 1999 penny presents a unique valuation challenge because of its Wide AM and Close AM reverse varieties, where subtle letter spacing creates dramatic price differences.
+A single grade improvement from MS66 to MS67 can multiply value tenfold on the Wide AM variety alone.

-Evaluating these factors requires examining Lincoln’s beard definition, bow tie sharpness, and memorial architectural clarity.
-The interplay between variety type, strike quality, and surface preservation makes accurate assessment complex for typical collectors.
+Evaluating these factors requires examining Lincoln’s beard definition, bow tie sharpness, and the architectural clarity of the Memorial columns.
+The interplay between variety type, color designation (BN, RB, RD), and surface preservation makes accurate assessment complex without proper tools.

 1999 Penny Value Guides

-Understanding the differences between these main four types, from their production numbers to their special varieties, is essential for identifying which 1999 pennies in your collection might hold significant value beyond their one-cent face value.
+Understanding the differences between these main types — from production numbers to special varieties — is essential for identifying which 1999 pennies in your collection might hold significant value beyond their one-cent face value.

 1999 Penny Types: